-The story of St. Denis starts with this martyr who converted citizens of Paris during the Roman occupation of Antiquity.
-He was condamned to have his head chopped off... but survived it and bring the head few miles away to the town therefore named after him!
+The story of St. Denis starts with this christiannic martyr who converted citizens of Paris in Antiquity.
+According the legend, he was condamned to have his head chopped off... but survived it and brought the head few miles away to the town therefore named after him!

 Price: 220€ (up to 30 people) The location of hearing system is recommended beyond 8 people

-We will see together: the architecture (inside and outside), the history of French kings, the funerary art for royalty
+We will see together: the architecture (inside and outside), the history of French kings, the royal funerary art

 © Caroline Weber